denisenepraunig/apple-tv-balance-board/README.md

 # Apple TV Balance Board
-Create your own DIY balance board for AppleTV with Siri Remote.
+Create your own DIY balance board for Apple TV with Siri Remote.

 ## Why?
 Several years ago I broke my leg and I trained with a balance board to get fit again.
 It was a good training but very boring, because of this I always wanted to create my own balance board game.
 The Wii balance board was a great idea, but using it was not really challenging for my muscles.
 It is posible to create an own [DIY Wii like balance board](http://www.instructables.com/id/Make-your-own-Balance-Board-and-be-on-your-way-to/).
 It would have been also very unlikely that I would be able to create a game for the Wii balance board and I heard game console dev kits are really expensive and hard to get.